yzh119/Md2Html/README.md

-# Md2Html
+# md2html4cpp
+## Introduction
-Transform Markdown file to HTML.
+Convert Markdown file to HTML.
+## Usage
+`transform` is a class for converting.
+* Constructor: `tranform conv("filename.md");`, in which `filename.md` is the filename of your Markdown file.
-The function `transform::HTML(fileName)` returns a string represents the HTML file generated from the markdown file.
+* Content: `conv.getContent` will return a string generated from `filename.md`;
+* Table of Contents: `conv.getTableOfContents` will return a string represents the table of contents.